Ahmed-Hassib/ahmed-hassib.github.io/README.md

 ## About me 👋
 My name is ahmed hassib.
-I stdied computer science at the college.
+I studied computer science at the college.
 I am intersting to be a dragon in front-enf web field.

 ## About my skills
   - HTML, HTML5